Part II: The Present is an Amazing Time for Beer in Pennsylvania

 It would take you an entire year to try just one beer from each brewery in Pennsylvania.
 And of course most craft breweries, on any given day, usually offer many different brews, some of which are one-offs that they may never make again.
 You couldn’t — this is not a dare — drink them all.

-The state, according to 2018 stats from the Brewers Association trade group, is home to more than 350 independent craft breweries that rolled out 3,719,475 barrels of beer, the most of any state and nearly 300,000 barrels more than No. 2 California.
-Pennsylvania makes nearly 12 gallons for every adult in the state, but the truth of it is that a lot of it is consumed by people from elsewhere, more and more of whom are visiting as beer tourists.
+The state, according to 2020 stats from the Brewers Association trade group, is home to more than 400 independent craft breweries that rolled out 3,156,074 barrels of beer, the second most in the U.S. Pennsylvania makes nearly 10 gallons for every adult in the state, but the truth of it is that a lot of it is consumed by people from elsewhere, more and more of whom are visiting as beer tourists.

 The craft beer industry has some $5.8 billion (in 2017) worth of economic impact here.